Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit20.md

 [1] 4112773
 ```

-So, we know that echo is probably the best way to get the message
+So, we know that echo is probably the best way to get the message to `nc` using a pipe, and since we know the passwords are going to be compared then we should use the `-n` operator to remove any trailinig newline character so only the exact passweords are compared
 However, when we open a connection with `netcat` we need to close it to run another command, which stops the broadcast.
 The way for us to fix this is to make it a background process with `&`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzIzNjk0MDMsMTY1NjI5OTYxNCwxND
+eyJoaXN0b3J5IjpbLTQ1NTkxOTczMiwxNjU2Mjk5NjE0LDE0Nz
-czMTMxMzg4LDE4MTMzMjQ1NSw3MjA0Mzc4NTIsLTIwODg3NDY2
+MxMzEzODgsMTgxMzMyNDU1LDcyMDQzNzg1MiwtMjA4ODc0NjYx
-MTJdfQ==
+Ml19
 -->